RRL Fees & Charges Schedule 2018-2019

 Please note: access to the eLibrary, Information Online, the Catalogue and Member Services is unavailable between the hours of 1.50am and 4.00am.
 The library apologises for any inconvenience.

 Membership to the Riverina Regional Library is free for residents of the local government areas of Bland, Coolamon, Cootamundra-Gundagai, Federation, Greater Hume, Junee, Lockhart, Snowy Valleys, Temora and Wagga Wagga.
 To join, visit your local branch and complete a membership form.
-Online membership is available.
+Temporary online membership is available – membership must be validated at a branch library within 30 days of joining online.
 Proof of your current address – such as a drivers licence, rent receipt or rates notice, will be required when you join or verify your online membership at your local branch library.
 If you do not have any of these, a parent, relative or friend may act as your guarantor.
 People under the age of 18 require the signature of a guarantor before becoming a member.
 Reciprocal membership is available to members of other Public Libraries within NSW.
 Proof of membership to “home library” is required on joining – conditons apply.
 Members can reserve, renew and browse items online.

 Riverina Regional Library members are able to borrow material from across all of the branches of the service area.
 Members can borrow 30 items in total for 28 days – 2 x 14 day renewals are available if items are not on reserve for another member